 About Richard Richards

-After such a successful career in politics, Richards received an Honorary Doctorate of Humanities Degree from Weber State University in 2003 and was encouraged by others to document his political experiences.
-With the help of his wife, friends, and associates, Richard Richards’ life story, Climbing the Political Ladder, One Rung at a Time, was published by Weber State University in 2006.
+Richards received an Honorary Doctorate of Humanities degree from Weber State University in 2003 and was encouraged by others to document his political experiences.
+With the help of his wife, friends and associates, Richard Richards’ life story, Climbing the Political Ladder, One Rung at a Time, was published by Weber State University in 2006.

 “I want to demonstrate, through my life’s own experiences, that young people with reasonable ability, a strong desire to do well, the patience to build from one strength to the next, and a willingness to work hard can become major players in the political organizations of the United States.
 It is not easy.
 It takes commitment and some sacrifice, but it can be done.”

 “At a time when the future of democracy seems precarious, I feel strongly about lifting an affirming voice for its values,” Richards said in his book.

 Richards was well-known for his commitment to what he called "the four pillars of society": ethics, religion, politics, and science.